Dentures Fittings on the Upper West Side, NYC

 Some patients have not been fortunate enough to save their teeth and thereby require dental appliances that will restore function and esthetics.
 Manhattan Dental Arts takes special care in making these appliances to ensure proper fit and comfort.
 We record initial measurements of jaw position and make accurate impressions of the upper and lower ridge forms.

 There are several visits to allow the patient to try-in the appliance and also to get an idea of the end result prior to delivering the denture to ensure patient satisfaction.
 Follow up appointments are made during the adjustment phase to obtain the most comfortable fit.
 The highly trained dentists at Manhattan Dental Arts have extensive experience using dentures to transform smiles.
-Call (212) 247-2330 to schedule an appointment at our office on the Upper West Side today!
+Call (212) 247-2330 to schedule an appointment at our dental office on the Upper West Side today!

 Fixed Partials, Dentures and Bridges in NYC

 Bridges replace one or more missing teeth and are attached definitively to the remaining teeth.
 The teeth that support the bridge are called abutments and the missing teeth are known as pontics.
 The abutment teeth need to be of adequate periodontal health, at a proper angle, and healthy enough to withstand the forces associated with chewing.
 It is the evaluation of these abutment teeth that will determine the success of a fixed bridge.

 The initial dental visit for a fixed dental bridge consists of preparing the abutment teeth.
 The teeth determined to serve as abutments are shaped and reduced to make room for the abutment crowns.
 An impression of these teeth is then made and sent to the laboratory for the fabrication of the underlying metal substructure of the bridge.